google-deepmind/mujoco/doc/APIreference.rst

 Main simulation
 ^^^^^^^^^^^^^^^

 | These are the main entry points to the simulator.
-Most users will only need to call mj_step, which computes everything
+Most users will only need to call ``mj_step``, which computes
-  and advanced the simulation state by one time step.
+everything and advanced the simulation state by one time step.
 Controls and applied forces must either be set in advance (in mjData.ctrl, qfrc_applied and xfrc_applied), or a control callback mjcb_control must be installed which will be called just before the controls and applied forces are needed.
-Alternatively, one can use mj_step1 and mj_step2 which break down the simulation pipeline into computations that are executed before and after the controls are needed; in this way one can set controls that depend on the results from mj_step1.
+Alternatively, one can use ``mj_step1`` and ``mj_step2`` which break down the simulation pipeline into computations that are executed before and after the controls are needed;
+in this way one can set controls that depend on the results from ``mj_step1``.
 Keep in mind though that the RK4 solver does not work with mj_step1/2.

-| mj_forward performs the same computations as mj_step but without the integration.
+| mj_forward performs the same computations as ``mj_step`` but without the integration.
 It is useful after loading or
   resetting a model (to put the entire mjData in a valid state), and also for out-of-order computations that involve sampling or finite-difference approximations.